-Note: The BIOS menu might change without notice.
-Depending on the model and operating system, the menu items and the default value might vary.
+Note: The BIOS menu items might change without notice.
+Depending on the model, the default value might vary.

 Password

 Supervisor Password

 Descriptions: Set a supervisor password to prevent unauthorized users from changing the startup sequence, network related settings, and system date and time.
 For more information, see "Passwords introduction" on page 59.